 The Blasket Island Centre

-To fully enjoy the Blasket Islands, you’ll need to be reasonably fit; there are no roads, no ramps, and it’s mostly a barren, wild land.
+To fully enjoy the Blasket Islands, you’ll need to be reasonably fit; there are no roads, no ramps, and it’s mostly wild land.

-However, even if you’re not up for the rigors of the island, you can still immerse yourself in its culture and history at the Blasket Island Centre.
+However, even if you’re not up for the rigours of the island, you can still immerse yourself in its culture and history at the Blasket Island Centre.